The Life Sciences Law Review: Australia

 On 25 June 2020, amendments to the TG Act by the Therapeutic Goods Amendment (2020 Measures No. 1) Act 2020 (Cth) came into effect.
 Several amendments were made to the TG Act, the three main changes being:

 - amending the definitions in relation to medical devices to more closely align with the equivalent definitions used by the European Union;

 - amending the process of registering medicines by enabling medical sponsors to request early scientific advice concerning the quality, safety and efficacy of a registrable medicine from the secretary before submitting a registration application; and

 - introducing a new targeted data protection regime for assessed listed medicines to enhance competitiveness and innovation in the Australian complementary medicines industry.
 The regime provides five years' protection for clinical trial data that a sponsor submits in support of an indication for an assessed listed medicine.
 This will be in cases where the clinical trial information is not publicly available and no other medicine has the same indication at the time the application for listing is made.

-1 Anthony Muratore is of counsel and Jenny Wong is an associate at Jones Day.
-Stephen Rohl was a co-author of this chapter with Anthony Muratore in previous editions, including the seventh edition of The Life Sciences Law Review.
+1 Anthony Muratore is of counsel and Samin Raihan is an associate at Jones Day.
+Stephen Rohl and Jenny Wong were co-authors of this chapter with Anthony Muratore in previous editions.

 2 See, for example, for medical devices: Therapeutic Goods (Medical Devices—Specified Articles) Instrument 2020 and Therapeutic Goods (Articles that are not Medical Devices) Order No. 1 of 2017; and for biologicals: Therapeutic Goods (Things that are Biologicals) Specification 2019, Therapeutic Goods (Things that are not Biologicals) Determination No. 1 of 2011 and Therapeutic Goods (Excluded Goods) Determination 2018.